 If you’re like me, you probably subscribe to a lot of email lists and newsletters that you never read.
 But it’s too much work to manually unsubscribe from them all.

-Unroll.me scans your email inbox and let’s you see a list of all your email subscriptions so you can unsubscribe with one-click from every list you don’t read.
-I also like the feature to combine emails into a daily digest called “The Rollup”.
+CleanFox scans your email inbox and gives you a complete list of all your email subscriptions so you can unsubscribe with one-click from every list you don’t read.

 6. Bitbounce: Filter Unwanted Emails From Your Inbox